Geometry-Aware Generation of Adversarial Point Clouds: Adversarial Point Clouds of Object Surface Shapes

 As (\ref{eq:HD}) indicates, the Hausdorff distance finds the largest one among the smallest distances of individual $\vp' \in \mathcal{P}'$ from $\mathcal{P}$.
 It is thus sensitive in case that outliers are generated in $\mathcal{P}'$.

-Computation of distances (\ref{eq:CD}) and (\ref{eq:HD}) involves individual points contained in $\mathcal{P}$ and $\mathcal{P}'$, but not the local surface geometries centered on them; consequently, it is possible that less smooth surface change, including generation of spiky points, would visibly appear in the resulting $\mathcal{P}'$, even though $\mathcal{P}'$ could be close to $\mathcal{P}$ when measured by (\ref{eq:CD}) and/or (\ref{eq:HD}), causing failure to achieve the imperceptible objective of adversarial modification.
+Computation of distances (\ref{eq:CD}) and (\ref{eq:HD}) involves individual points contained in $\mathcal{P}$ and $\mathcal{P}'$, but the local surface geometries are not the focus of them; consequently, it is possible that less smooth surface change, including generation of spiky points, would visibly appear in the resulting $\mathcal{P}'$, even though $\mathcal{P}'$ could be close to $\mathcal{P}$ when measured by (\ref{eq:CD}) and/or (\ref{eq:HD}), causing failure to achieve the imperceptible objective of adversarial modification.
 We introduce the following objective to reduce the less smooth surface modification.

 \textbf{Consistency of Local Curvatures --} Our way to achieve imperceptible modification of adversarial point cloud can be generally described as ensuring the \emph{local consistency of curvatures} between the surface of $\mathcal{P}$ and that of $\mathcal{P}'$, where local consistency means that for a spatially closest pair of surface points respectively from $\mathcal{P}$ and $\mathcal{P}'$, their magnitudes of curvature are similar.
 Since computations in this work are conducted on the discrete point clouds, we rely on the following discrete notions of point-wise curvature.